YofaGh/MangaScraper/README.md

 ## Image merger
 >
-> You can merge all chapters of a manga, a single chapter or any folder that has images in it
+> You can merge all chapters of a manga, a single chapter or any folder that has images in it vertically.
 > before starting the merge process, all the images will be validated to avoid any exception.
 > Examples:
 >
 > - mrege an entire manga: ```python cli.py -mergemanga "One Piece"```
 > - mrege a chapter: ```python cli.py -mergechapter "One Piece" -c 20 21 22```